 All you have to do is remove the dirt so that the roots are exposed and set the plant in the growth medium (gravel or clay pellets).
 Make sure to trim the plant so that it can allow for new growth.

 Some plants, such as basil, can be harvested many times without having to re-plant.
 In order to ensure that the plant will keep growing, try to limit your harvesting to one-third of the total plant growth.

 If after harvesting your plant isn’t coming back, and you need to start over, the roots of the previous plants need to be taken away and the grow medium (gravel, clay pellets, etc.) needs to be cleansed thoroughly.
 Then you are all set to get growing again!

 Based on the average 1″ of fish per gallon rule (2.54 cm of fish per 3.78 L of water), you’ll only want to put small fish in the EcoGarden.
 Here are a few basic options:

-- Easy: 1 Betta fish (should always be alone)
+- 1 Betta fish (should always be alone)

-- French: Up to 15 Snails (great algae eaters and can be combined with any other types of fish)
+- 10-15 Snails (great algae eaters and can be combined with any other types of fish)

-- Advanced: Rasbora fish (very sensitive, not recommended for beginners)
+- Rasbora fish (very sensitive, not recommended for beginners)

-The best is to consult your local aquarium store on the species they carry that would thrive in a 30L aquarium.
+The best is to consult your local aquarium store on the species they carry that would be appropriate in a 30L aquarium.